KAVIRAJec/AWS-Learnings/08-AWS-Database-Services/README.md

      - Fully managed and scalable
      - Supports MongoDB APIs and tools
      - Automated backups and scaling
+     - Used for JSON-like documents (migration from MongoDB to DocumentDB)
    - **Use Cases**:
      - Content management systems, catalogs, and any application requiring a document database.